Behavioral insights for public health

 This case study illustrates how behavioral insights can help to design a fun campaign to improve public health.
-The case study, its designs and underlying data serve illustrative purposes only.
+It builds on a real-world challenge, while the solution and the underlying data are illustrative examples only.

 Behavioral root causes: Have you ever stopped dieting?